tsuuki/guweb/README.md

 # obviously, change tski.moe to your domain.
 sudo ln -r -s ext/nginx.conf /etc/nginx/sites-enabled/guweb.conf && sudo nano ext/nginx.conf

-# reloads guweb's nginx configuration.
+# reloads guweb's nginx configuration. do this every time you make a change to it.
 sudo nginx -s reload

 # configure guweb to your liking.